-System Deliverability Upgrades will be allocated to the CSPP transmission to be placed in the then Open Class Year.
-The Developer's cost responsibility for System Deliverability Upgrades shall not increase as a result of such retesting.
+Deliverability Upgrades allocated to the CSPP transmission upgrades will not

+- 40.13.12.4 If an Interconnection Customer has accepted its Project Cost Allocation, the Interconnection Customer may elect before the construction of an identified Highway System Deliverability Upgrade is commenced, to be retested for deliverability by entering a Cluster Study.
+The Interconnection Customer's cost responsibility for System Deliverability Upgrades shall not increase as a result of such retesting.
 It may decrease or be eliminated.
-If the Developer's Project is found to be deliverable without the System Deliverability Upgrades previously identified, the Developer's Security posting will be terminated, or the Developer's cash payment will be returned with the interest earned.
+If the Interconnection Customer's Project is found to be deliverable without the System Deliverability Upgrades previously identified, the Affected System Operator, Affected Transmission Owner, or Connecting Transmission Owner will terminate Interconnection Customer's Security posting, or will return the Interconnection Customer's cash payment with the interest earned. - 40.13.12.5 When the Highway System Deliverability Upgrades are placed in to